day8/re-frame/README.md

 3. You're taking a [Functional Design and Programming course](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) at San Diego State University and you have a re-frame/reagent assignment due.
 You've left the reading a bit late, right?
-4. You know Redux, Elm, Cycle.js or Pux and you're interested in a ClojureScript implementation, **with a data oriented design**.
+4. You know Redux, Elm, Cycle.js or Pux and you're interested in a ClojureScript implementation.
     In this space, re-frame is very old, hopefully in a Gandalf kind of way.
     First designed in Dec 2014, it even slightly pre-dates the official Elm Architecture, although thankfully we were influenced by early-Elm concepts like `foldp` and `lift`, as well as